-What I’ll continue to focus on in the State Senate:
+I’ll continue to focus on these issues in the State Senate:

 Economic Security for Working Families

-As we recover from the effects of COVID 19 and our economy is on the rise, too many are still left behind.
-We must ensure that work is rewarded with a fair wage, and workers are treated with dignity and respect.
-We must continue to bolster our skilled trades and technical work force as well, to expand our middle class and support our community’s growth.
+Working families and retirees are my priority and I will always put them first.
+We must ensure that hard work is rewarded with a fair wage, and workers are treated with dignity and respect.
+We must continue to bolster our skilled trades and technical workforce as well, to expand our middle class and support our community’s growth.

 In our volatile and ever-changing economy, we need to make sure that our senior citizens can count on their savings accounts and pensions being there when they retire.
 Retirement income security is a growing concern for so many Nevadans—those already retired and those planning for their retirement years.
-We need policies that help the middle class and seniors enjoy the economic security they worked so hard for, including measures to help seniors stay in their own homes and out of expensive nursing facilities.
+I support policies that help seniors enjoy the economic security they worked so hard for, including measures to help seniors get the at-home care, services they need and out of expensive nursing facilities.